This document provides an overview of the OpenTelemetry project and defines important fundamental terms.

 in the process.

-Note, that some of the process identification information can be associated with telemetry automatically by OpenTelemetry SDK or specific exporter.
-See OpenTelemetry proto for an example.
+Note, that some of the process identification information can be associated with telemetry automatically by the OpenTelemetry SDK.

 All of OpenTelemetry cross-cutting concerns, such as traces and metrics,